tylernguyen/tylernguyen.xyz/docs/catalog/books.md

 ### Business 💵

 - Bogle, John C. - _Stay the Course_
-- ” - _Little Book of Common Sense Investing_
+- Bogle, John C. - _Little Book of Common Sense Investing_
 - Graham, Benjamin - _The Intelligent Investor_
-- ” - _The Interpretation of Financial Statements_
+- Graham, Benjamin - _The Interpretation of Financial Statements_
 - Zuckerman, Gregory - _The Man Who Solved the Market: How Jim Simons Launched the Quant Evolution_
 - Zweig, Jason - _The Devil's Financial Diction_